Neighborhood Holiday Lights and Christmas Lights in NYC: Dyker Lights and More Spectacular Houses

-Get festive and support the local fire department at the Modaferri Home and "The Light Fight."
+Get festive and support the local fire department at the Modaferri home.
 Photo courtesy of the family

 97-03 165th Avenue

-How to get there: Tony Modaferri's home is on the corner of 97th Street and 165th Avenue in Howard Beach.
-The other homes participating in the event are in the same neighborhood.
-It's best reached by car, though the A train to the Howard Beach/JFK station is about a 20-minute walk from Modaferri's home.
+How to get there: Tony Modafferi's home is on the corner of 97th Street and 165th Avenue in Howard Beach.
+It's best reached by car, though the A train to the Howard Beach/JFK station is about a 20-minute walk from Modafferi's home.

 144-03 Neponsit Avenue

 The home of Joe Mure turns into a sight fit for Santa annually, with a charitable mission to boot.
-Decorations are currently being installed, though the lights haven't been turned on for the season.
 Updates about this year's display are posted on its Instagram account.
-Usually, the Little North Pole's over-the-top decor stays on through the holiday season with two missions: to put a smile on visitor's faces and, thanks to a collection box out front, raise money for children with juvenile diabetes.
+Usually, the Little North Pole's over-the-top decor stays on through the holiday season with two missions: to put a smile on visitors' faces and, thanks to a collection box out front, to raise money for children with juvenile diabetes.

 How to get there: Located at Neponsit Avenue and West 144th Street, a car is your only option.

-In Staten Island, the DiMartino house, dubbed Christmas Lights 4 Life, raises funds to fight children's cancer.
-Photo courtesy of Lights 4 Life
+In Staten Island, the DiMartino house, dubbed Lights for Life, raises funds to fight children's cancer.
+Photo courtesy of Lights for Life

 107 Sharrotts Road

 Joe DiMartino and his family transform their house into a Christmas wonderland annually in honor of DiMartino's wife, Debra Ann, who was killed on 9/11.
 The display covers every square inch of the property and allows revelers to gawk at tableaus like Mrs. Claus baking gingerbread, a nativity scene, and more.
-Due to the pandemic, the walkthrough experience has been canceled for this year.
 Donations are collected for Staten Island University Hospital's pediatric cancer ward.